13+ orders placed in your location

 Overview

-The Apolipoprotein A1 test procedure is carried out to determine the levels of Apo- A1 in your system.
+Apolipoprotein A1 Test procedure is carried out to determine the levels of Apo- A1 in your system.
 It also helps determine the risk of developing cardiovascular diseases.

 Apolipoprotein A-1 is a very important protein in the body as it has specific roles in the transportation and metabolism of lipids.
 It is also the main protein component in high-density lipoprotein, which is known as good cholesterol.

 It is also important to understand that lipids alone cannot dissolve in the blood.
 They are like the oil that floats on water.
-Apolipoproteins combine with lipids to form lipoprotein particles that can be transported into the bloodstream.
-Without Apolipoproteins, it is difficult for the lipids to get into the bloodstream alone.
-This is because Apolipoproteins provide structural integrity to lipoproteins and protect the water-repellent lipids at their centre.
+Apolipoproteins combine with lipids to form lipoprotein particles that can be transported in the bloodstream.
+Without apolipoproteins, it is difficult for the lipids to get into the bloodstream alone.
+This is because apolipoproteins provide structural integrity to lipoproteins and protect the water-repellent lipids at their centre.

-The concentration of Apo- A1 can be measured directly with the help of the Apolipoprotein A1 test.
+The concentration of Apo- A1 can be measured directly with the help of the Apolipoprotein A1 Test.
 Also, the levels of the same are directly proportional to the levels of HDL.
 Deficiencies of Apo- A1 can lead to risks of developing cardiovascular diseases.
-Based on the Apolipoprotein A1 test results, the doctor can evaluate the risk of cardiovascular diseases in your body.
+Based on the test results, the doctor can evaluate the risk of cardiovascular diseases in your body.

 The doctor will also take the Apolipoprotein A1 profile test if you have a family history of abnormal lipid levels or premature cardiovascular conditions.
 You will further be asked to take the test if your doctor is trying to determine the cause of high cholesterol in the body.